melisgl/try/README.md

       on a [`TRIAL-START`][b664] event, the trial may be skipped (see [Rerunning Trials][e4ac]).

     `TRY` returns the values returned by the outermost trial (see [Tests][dc28]).

+    If `TRY` is called within the dynamic extent of another `TRY` run, then it simply calls `TESTABLE`, ignores the other arguments and leaves event handling to the enclosing `TRY`.
+In other words, it behaves as a nested [implicit `TRY`][012f].

 <a id="x-28TRY-3ASET-TRY-DEBUG-20FUNCTION-29"></a>